Be1hl2/Executive-Sales-Performance-Profitability-Dashboard/README.md

 The objective of the project was to identify:

-Revenue and profitability trends,
+1. Revenue and profitability trends
-Product and category performance,
+2. Product and category performance
-Customer segment contribution,
+3. Customer segment contribution,
-Brand and regional performance,
+4. Brand and regional performance,
-City-wise sales distribution,
+5. City-wise sales distribution,
-Quarterly and monthly revenue trends,
+6. Quarterly and monthly revenue trends,
-Business areas impacting overall profitability
+7. Business areas impacting overall profitability

 The dashboard enables interactive analysis through dynamic slicers, KPI tracking, and drill-down capabilities across multiple business dimensions.